andreyuhai/botinsta/README.md

   * Comments
   * Unlike medias

-I am still not sure what else too add but if you have any idea don't hesitate to hit me up or send me a pull request!
+I am still not sure what else to add but if you have any idea don't hesitate to hit me up or send me a pull request!

 ## Development